ARM9/bass/doc/architectures.md

 ### Commands
-Commands can and should be used to set the assembler into the right operation state.
+Commands can and should be used to set the assembler into the right operationg state.

 Each architecture description that is not calling `#endian` and `#directive` on it's first rows can be considered as dangerous.
-Autors should never expect the users to not mix different architecture files so wild that they destroy any kind of 'default behavior'.
+Autors should never expect the users to not mix different architecture files in a manner which destroys any kind of 'default behavior'.

 #### `#directive <name> <bytesize>`
-Defines that the directive `name` will have exactly THIS `<bytesize>`.
+Defines that the directive `name` will have exactly a specific `<bytesize>`.

 Default values are:
 ```cpp
 {"db", 1}, {"dw", 2}, {"dl", 3}, {"dd", 4}, {"dq", 8}
 ```
 > **Note:**<br/>
-> If you mix different architectures back and forth it might be that architecture `b` is setting custom directives, but `a` is not.
-This means that `b` changes the sizes, and `a` do not change them back.
-This leads to an very stupid error that is hard to track.
+> Mixing different architectures back and forth might cause architecture `b` setting custom directives while architecture `a` does not.
+Architecture 'b' might change sizes without architecture 'a' changing these back.
+This causes nasty errors which are to track.
 Whenever you write an custom architecture make sure, to set the directives!

 #### `#endian msb` and `#endian lsb`
 Set the current architecture to be big or little endian.